What are exchange traded options?

 Selling Put Options to get paid for Stocks you want to Buy

-All you have to do is decide which stock you want to buy, at what price you want to buy it, place the trade and collect your money.
+You decide which stock you want to buy, at what price you want to buy it, place the trade and collect the premium.

 - The sale of a put option creates an obligation for the investor to buy stock